kmehltretter82/frama-c-linux/src/plugins/wp/tests/README.md

 # Test Suites

-Here is a short description of the WP tests suites:
+Here is a short description of the WP test suites:

 - `tests/wp` tests dedicated to the VC generation engine and proof strategy
 - `tests/wp_tip` tests associated to the script engine